MicrosoftDocs/fabric-docs/docs/onelake/onelake-azure-databricks.md

 ## Prerequisites

-Before you connect, you must have the following:
+Before you connect, complete these steps:

 - A Fabric workspace and lakehouse.
 - A premium Azure Databricks workspace.
-Only premium Azure Databricks workspaces support AAD passthrough, which is required for this scenario.
+Only premium Azure Databricks workspaces support Microsoft Azure Active Directory credential passthrough, which is required for this scenario.

 ## Set up your Databricks workspace